kyma-project/control-plane/docs/kyma-environment-broker/08-05-orchestrate-kyma-upgrade.md

 }
 ```

->**NOTE:** Without specifying the **strategy** field, the orchestration will be executed with Parallel strategy, using the immediate type of schedule with only one worker.
+>**NOTE:** By default the orchestration will be executed with Parallel strategy, using the immediate type of schedule with only one worker.